 The temporary building was positioned in the HGV parking area, accessed via a long walk through the woods.
 This meant no southbound HGV or coach parking was available for 17 months, which was troublesome considering there are no other facilities in the area.
 Unfortunately the woodland meant limited options were available and priority was given to the greater (and more profitable) number or cars.

-The opening of the temporary southbound building allowed for the destroyed southbound services, including the salvaged portion, to be demolished.
+The opening of the temporary southbound building allowed for the destroyed southbound service area, including the salvaged portion, to be demolished.
 This was replaced by a taller and airier building, with a nod to the forest as trees formed part of the structural frame and support.

 With a blank canvas, an improved dining area could be provided.
 Internal and external seating areas are positioned by the hotel to overlook the forest.
 Two entrances are maintained and the footbridge access was reconnected.
 Toilets are in the far corner, and at the front was a prominent restaurant area, which was later announced to be for use by PizzaExpress.

 The new building re-opened on 6 September 2018, with an official opening the following week.